Subscription Evaluation

 The subscription review process uses a variety of criteria to capture a holistic snapshot of each resource’s value.
 These criteria include both quantitative and qualitative factors early in the process—to generate a preliminary, draft cancellation list—and extensive qualitative criteria later to shape final cancellation decisions.

-These scores are just the first stage in our decision-making process and will be supplemented by the critical third prong of our holistic methodology: qualitative feedback gathered throughout fall and winter in consultation with university stakeholders.
+This draft list is the first stage in our decision-making process and will be supplemented by qualitative feedback gathered throughout fall and winter in consultation with university stakeholders.

-A complete list of the quantitative and qualitative criteria used to generate the preliminary scores can be found on this page, along with a list of the format categories.
+A list of the quantitative and qualitative criteria used to assess our subscriptions can be found on this page, along with a list of the format categories.

 Subscription Evaluation Criteria